Technological and industrial history of 21st-century Canada: Thought-controlled machines

 On 2 August 2010, a Toronto company, InteraXon, announced that it had developed technology to control machines by human thought.
 The technique involves the use of a headset to detect "alpha" and "beta" brain waves.
 The head set in turn produces a "control signal" that can be used to program electrical appliances ranging from lights to home appliances to computers.
 The technology was demonstrated at the 2010 Winter Olympic Games in Vancouver, where visitors used their brain waves to control the lighting on three landmarks, the CN tower in Toronto, the Parliament Buildings in Ottawa and Niagara Falls.
-The technology is based on the research of Dr. Steve Mann, a University of Toronto professor who initially developed thought-controlled computing technology.
 The company foresees that the headset will evolve into a small wireless Bluetooth device that will be available in consumer electronics retail stores within two years.

 Communications: analog to digital technology

 Analog technology has dominated the history of the communications system in Canada for almost 160 years.
 It formed the basis for the telegraph, beginning in the 1850s, the telephone in the 1880s, recorded sound, the 20th century, radio, the 1920s, computers and television, the 1950s and cable TV in the 1960s.

 However, digital technology has slowly replaced analog technology in all these domains in the past 40 years.
 The transformation began with the telephone system, in the 1970s and microchips and microcomputers in the early 1980s.
 Indeed, it was the combination of the telephone system and computers through a common digital link that permitted the latter machines to communicate with each other at distance.
 Further digital advances lead to the digital camera, CD, DVD and mobile communications, later in that decade, the Internet in the 1990s as well as land based and satellite TV and radio, wireless communications, etc. in the first decade of the new century.

 With the CRTC mandated end to analog television broadcasting in Canada in August 2011, the analog age in Canada will for all practical purposes come to an end.